Kitware/minerva/docs/datasets-panel.rst

 The globe button after the dataset name adds the dataset to layer panel and visualize the dataset.

 Once the dataset is visualized, the globe button will be replaced by a remove button.
-Click this button to remove the dataset from visualization.
+Click on this button to remove the dataset from the map.

 .. image:: img/datasets_panel-dataset_shown_remove.png